Lesterpaintstheworld/terminal-velocity/evaluation_report.md

   - Duplicate sections in character profiles that need consolidation, ensuring clarity and coherence in character motivations.
 - **Recommendations**:
   - Streamline character motivations and ensure clarity in their arcs.
-  - Enhance emotional stakes in interactions to deepen character development.
+  - Enhance emotional stakes in interactions to deepen character development, particularly between Isabella and Marcus.
+  - Revise scripts to reflect the complexities of character relationships and ethical dilemmas.
   - Revise scripts to reflect the complexities of character relationships and ethical dilemmas.
   - Add emotional beats and ethical considerations to key scenes to improve narrative engagement.
 ## Recommendations